MarinCervinschi/flask-mysql-template/README.md

 3.	**Fast Feedback**:

 •	Developers are notified of issues immediately after pushing code, enabling faster debugging and resolution.

-### Features

-- [Getting Started](#getting-started): Instructions to set up and run the application.
-- [Database Setup](#database-setup): Steps to initialize the MySQL database schema.
-- [CRUD Operations](#crud-operations-in-db_routepy): Demonstrates CRUD operations using Flask and MySQL.
-- [Running Tests and Coverage](#running-tests-and-coverage): Instructions to run tests and generate coverage reports.

 ### Repository Structure